Stephanie041996/Image_Repository/README.md

 - Ruby on Rails

 ### Setup
+- Open your terminal on your computer

-- To use the application, please clone the repository to your local computer `git@github.com:Stephanie041996/Image_Repository.git` then cd to directory `cd Image_Hub
+- To use the application, please clone the repository to your local computer `git clone git@github.com:Stephanie041996/Image_Repository.git` then cd to directory `cd Image_Hub
 - Use `bundle install` to receive gems required for this project
 - Use `yarn` to receive all the JavaScript packages for this project
 - Run `rails db:setup` to create the database, run migration files, and install some sample data